NBA Trade Rumors: Dwight Howard Could Be Traded To New Orleans Pelicans, Freeing Anthony Davis To Once Again Stretch The Floor

 And even if the NBA trade rumors between the Atlanta Hawks and New Orleans Pelicans don’t end up going anywhere, the fact that Dwight Howard’s name is even being included in trade talks is a sign in itself, the SB Nation blog Peachtree Hoops noted.

 Atlanta already showed a willingness to put a cap on this season and start to build for the future when Paul Millsap was on the trade block.
-Even though he’s since been pulled off, the Hawks could still be included toward a rebuild, the report noted.
+Even though he’s since been pulled off, the Hawks could still be inclined toward a rebuild, the report noted.

 “It is important to note that the seriousness of these talks is unclear and that Atlanta’s position to compete this season remains visible with the addition of Mike Dunleavy to the rotation and Gary Neal on a 10-day contract.
 Still, the mere notion that Howard might have been available in trade is noteworthy and this is simply to keep an eye on if the team’s play declines in the month before the trade deadline.”

-That could make the coming weeks very interesting not only for the Atlanta Hawks but other teams that could be interested in landing Dwight Howard.
-The Hawks currently sit in fourth place in a tightly packed Eastern Conference, so if they keep winning it’s unlikely the team makes any big moves.
-But as the report noted, if the Hawks stumble it could kick the NBA trade rumors into high gear once again.
+That could make the coming weeks very interesting, not only for the Atlanta Hawks but for other teams that could be interested in landing Dwight Howard.
+The Hawks currently sit in fourth place in a tightly packed Eastern Conference, so if they keep winning, it’s unlikely the team will make any big moves.
+But as the report noted, if the Hawks stumble, it could kick the NBA trade rumors into high gear once again.

 [Featured Image by Kevin C. Cox/Getty Images]